Most people think the retail sector is collapsing, but that is wrong. What is occurring is the markets of retailers are changing dramatically.

-There are two huge trends buffeting traditional retailers, restaurants and even vehicle dealerships.
-The first is the one everyone talks about: the transition from brick and mortar stores to Internet sales.
+There are two huge trends buffeting traditional retailers, restaurants, and even vehicle dealerships.
+The first is the one everyone talks about the transition from brick-and-mortar stores to Internet sales.
 But the second one is rarely discussed.
-This is the emergence of three distinct demographic consumer groups, each with different tastes and preferences, that has replaced the more traditional one dominant demographic.
+This is the emergence of three distinct demographic consumer groups, each with different tastes and preferences, that have replaced the more traditional dominant demographic.

 Interestingly, this market transformation in retail point-of-sale is nothing new.
-Suburbanization changed where retailers located and the way they sold.
-National companies destroyed mom and pop stores.
+Suburbanization changed where retailers were located and the way they sold.
+National companies destroyed mom-and-pop stores.
 Strip malls gave way to regional malls and then mega-malls.
 And now we are replacing regional malls with smaller “town centers”, which are mixed-use developments that include residential and commercial properties as well as traditional retailers and restaurants.

 Boomers (55 to 75 years old) are now about 23 percent of the population and roughly 21 percent of the labor force.
 They are slowly but steadily retiring or passing on.
 They are changing their housing and purchasing preferences to match their economic and age requirements.
 Their income growth is slowing but they are spending their wealth.